JaeUpSu/JaeUpSu/README.md

     - I graduated from 4 year college majoring in Computer Engineering

-    - I am a frontend developer who knows how to do frontend
+    - I am a frontend developer who knows how to do backend

     - The goal is to be a full-stack developer